rtmagar/rtmagar/README.md

 ### Hi, I'm Rahul 👋 — an aspiring Data Engineer building cloud-native pipelines and lakehouses

-I hold a Bachelor's in Computer Science and a Master's in Data Analytics, and I build end-to-end data engineering projects that are meant to hold up under real scrutiny — automated tests, data contracts, and CI pipelines included, not just a notebook that ran once.
+I hold a Bachelor's in Computer Science and a Master's in Data Analytics, and I build end-to-end data engineering projects that are meant to hold up under real scrutiny, automated tests, data contracts, and CI pipelines included, not just a notebook that ran once.

 </div>